The Purge: Election Year: Sequels

 In October 2018, James DeMonaco expressed interest to finish the Purge franchise.

 By May 2019, Universal Pictures announced the fifth Purge film was in development, with DeMonaco returning to write, and acting as co-producer with Sébastien K. Lemercier through their company Man in a Tree Productions.
 Jason Blum also produced through Blumhouse Productions, along with Michael Bay, Brad Fuller, and Andrew Form through Platinum Dunes.
 The film would act as a direct sequel to Election Year.

-On August 2019, Everardo Gout was tapped to direct the film, titled The Forever Purge.
+In August 2019, Everardo Gout was tapped to direct the film, titled The Forever Purge.

 By July 2021, DeMonaco was revealed to be writing for a sixth film, as Blum intends to continue the franchise.
 The film will be a sequel to The Forever Purge, with Frank Grillo returning to star.